claybowl/holbertonschool-sorting_algorithms/radix_algo.md

   For example, if the input array consists of the numbers 48, 35, 12, 19, and the algorithm is processing the LSD, the current digit would be the rightmost digit of each number in the array.
 In the first step, the current digit would be 8, 5, 2, 9.

   Each digit of the numbers in the input array is processed from right to left, starting with the least significant digit (the LSD).
 After processing each digit, the input array is rearranged so that the numbers are in order based on their current digit.
 This process is repeated for each digit of the numbers in the array, until all the digits have been processed and the array is fully sorted.

+## Example:

+Consider the input array **[19, 48, 99, 71, 13, 52, 96, 73, 86, 7]**

+1. We initialize two arrays, count_array and auxiliary_array, both with the length of 10 to represent the possible values of a digit (0 to 9).
+2. We process the least significant digit of each number in the input array and count the occurrences of each digit in the count_array.
+3. We perform a "rolling summation" on the count*array by adding the value of each element to the previous element.
+The first element of the count_array is subtracted by 1 to make sure that the resulting sums yield the correct positions in the `auxiliary*-array`.
+4. We use the count_array to determine the positions of each element in the input_array in the auxiliary_array.
+5. We copy the elements in the auxiliary_array back to the input_array.
+6. We repeat the same process, but this time using the next significant digit (moving from right to left).
+7. Repeat this process until all the digits of the numbers in the input_array have been processed.
+8. The input_array is now fully sorted in non-decreasing order.

 ```
 input_array = [19, 48, 99, 71, 13, 52, 96, 73, 86, 7]